The art of South Africa

 uKhahlamba Drakensberg rock paintings (San)

-This spectacular natural site contains many caves and rock-shelters with the largest and most concentrated group of paintings in Africa south of the Sahara.
+This spectacular site contains caves and rock-shelters with the largest, most concentrated group of paintings in sub-Saharan Africa.

 William Kentridge, drawing from <em>Tide Table (Soho in Deck Chair)</em>